guillaumedeplancke/SmartPCCase/README.md

 All sensors and outputs are stored in a database to make everything modular.
 I prefer to use MariaDB and had not problems, but MySQL should also work fine.

-You can find an .sql script in the database folder which you can then import with for example MySQLWorkbench by setting up a remote connection to Raspberry Pi the project runs on.
+You can find an .sql script in the database folder which you can then import with for example MySQLWorkbench by setting up a remote connection to Raspberry Pi which the project runs on.